fesor/request-objects/README.md

 }
 ```

-This bundle will bind validated request object to argument `$request`.
+This bundle will bind validated request object to the `$request` argument.
 Request object has very simple interface
  for data interaction.
-It is very similar to Symfony's request object but is considered immutable by default (but you
+It is very similar to Symfony's request object but is considered immutable by default (although you
  can add some setters if you wish so)

 ```php